atsmacode/poker-game/README.md

 # Todo:

+- Review how theplayer after Dealer is retrieved, I suspect it is a bit off
 - Convert GamePlay class into a middleware pipeline
     - Class can be divided into different classes responsible for a different set of actions like:
         - Who goes next